 The hill was kicking my butt badly.
 The rest of the team got to rep number 12 as I reached rep number 11.

-I remember getting to hill number 11 and saying “No mas.”
+I remember getting to hill number 11 and internally saying “No mas.”
 The worst part was that I told everyone I was also finishing number 12.

 Not only was I a quitter, but I was a liar.
-I was a yellow coward and I let my teammates outwork me in embarrassing fashion.
+I was a yellow coward and I let my teammates outwork me in an embarrassing fashion.